Access tiers for blob data

 After a blob is created, you can change its tier in either of the following ways:

-- By calling the Copy Blob operation to copy a blob from one tier to another.
-Calling Copy Blob is recommended for most scenarios where you're rehydrating a blob from the archive tier to an online tier, or moving a blob from cool to hot.
+By calling the Copy Blob operation to copy a blob from one tier to another.
+Calling Copy Blob is recommended for most scenarios where you're rehydrating a blob from the archive tier to an online tier, or moving a blob from cool or cold to hot.
 By copying a blob, you can avoid the early deletion penalty, if the required storage interval for the source blob hasn't yet elapsed.
 However, copying a blob results in capacity charges for two blobs, the source blob and the destination blob.

 Keep in mind the following points when changing a blob's tier: